justharsh11/justharsh11/README.md

-- 👋 Hi, I’m Harsh I am a first year student of Conmputer Science
+- 👋 Hi, I’m Harsh I am a first year student of Computer Science
 - 👀 I’m interested in Web Develpment, Web 3 and Machine Learning
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...